Pablo Machín

 Pablo Machín Díez (/es/; born 7 April 1975) is a Spanish football manager and former player who played as a right-back.
+He is the current manager of J1 League club Cerezo Osaka.

 Playing career

-Born in Soria, Machín was a CD Numancia youth graduate.
+Born in Soria, Machín was a Numancia youth graduate.
 Despite making five first team appearances during the 1993–94 season in Segunda División B, his spell at the club was mainly associated with the reserves until 1998, when a severe knee injury forced his retirement at the age of just 23.

 Coaching career

-In 2000 he returned to Numancia, being assigned to its youth setup, and was promoted to the B-side in Tercera División in 2006; after leading the club to the play-offs, he was appointed the main squad's assistant in the 2007 summer.
+In 2000, he returned to Numancia, being assigned to its youth setup, and was promoted to the B-side in Tercera División in 2006; after leading the club to the play-offs, he was appointed as the main squad's assistant in the summer of 2007.

-On 30 May 2011, Machín was appointed first-team coach in Segunda División, replacing fired Juan Carlos Unzué.
+On 30 May 2011, Machín was appointed as first-team coach in Segunda División, replacing the fired Juan Carlos Unzué.
 After keeping them in the league for the following two seasons, he left the Rojillos.